ssunkissed/ssunkissed/README.md

-જ⁀➴ ♡ I may be quiet and akward at first but if I get comfortable around you i'll be freaky and yap alot !! , I have trust issues.
+˚₊·—̳͟͞͞♡ I may be quiet and akward at first but if I get comfortable around you i'll be freaky and yap alot !! , I have trust issues.